 Vatican Museum Opening Hours

-Guests are expected to exit the exhibition rooms by 6 PM
+- Guests are expected to exit the museums by 5.30 PM

 The Rome Metro has a station just outside the Vatican walls at Ottaviano-S. Pietro.
 Line A direction Battistini, Ottaviano or Cipro stations of the Metro has trains running every few minutes.
 It's a 5 minute walk from the Metro to both St Peter's Square and the Vatican Museums.